-The position of the camera capturing the images for remote assistance are not a ‘form factor’ issue but rather a vital ‘functional’ issue.
+The position of the camera capturing the images for remote assistance is not a ‘form factor’ issue but rather a vital ‘functional’ issue.
 In order the capture what you would see with ‘your own eyes’ the best position of the camera is in the middle of smart glasses, between the eyes of the operator.
 Each of our eyes see a slightly different image.
 The brain, by a process called fusion, blends these two images into one 3-dimensional image.
 Central cameras imitate that natural function.
 Not only does it reflect the way human eyes look at a certain situation, it also follows the movements of the operator wearing the glasses in the most natural way.

 2. Zoom lens to capture important details.